 Whatever comes from the inside is a lot more powerful than any carrot or stick could possibly be.

-Short, to the point, enlightening, fun and entertaining.
+I hope you enjoyed this little book summary of Payoff.
+It is short, enlightening, fun and entertaining.
 No fluff, no clutter.
-This is everything a book should be.
+Payoff is everything a book should be.
 Just yesterday I took a walk and thought: “Hmm, actually it hasn’t mattered much what I’ve done in life so far, I always had fun doing it.”
 My guess was that if you give everything you do your best shot, you’ll always consider it worth your while.
 Sure seems to be true for me.
 Hypothesis confirmed!

 Who would I recommend the Payoff summary to?